 Chapter 55: All the remaining questions regarding Shiro's backstory are answered.
 As the Wham Episode trope on the main page says, the answers are as bad as you think it is.

 Not least of which is the truth behind Shiro.
 There is no Split Personality, never was.
-The real Shiro is very resentful at her childhood friend for being able to live the happy life she never had.
+The real Shiro still loves Ganta, but she is also livid and resentful toward her childhood friend for being able to live the happy life she never had.
 This not only adds loads of complexity to Shiro, but also makes her a rather disturbing character to watch in hindsight.

 The true purpose of the Mother Goose system.
 Yes, it does limit the powers the Shiro could muster.
 However, the real purpose of the system is so that Shiro will always regenerate and thus never die (as the aftermath of the Great Tokyo Earthquake reveals).
 Because Sorae (Ganta's mother) grew too attached to Shiro to see her die, Sorae had condemned the poor girl to continue being used as a lab rat for even more dehumanizing experiments.